Faculty & Staff

 T

-Dr. Vincent Werito (Diné) is an Associate Professor in the College of Education and Health Sciences at the University of New Mexico in the Department of Language, Literacy, and Socio-cultural Studies.
-His research interests are in the following areas: teacher education; Indigenous pedagogy; Dine (Navajo) Education; Navajo Language language/cultural revitalization; Indigenous Nation building and cultural/ecological sustainability.
-His past research focused on the experiences of Indigenous youth in education and identifying exemplary practices in the education of Indigenous youth.
-His latest research projects examine community engaged research partnerships, community defined understandings of wellbeing, and successful aging with a health research focus.
+Dr. Werito is an Associate Professor in the College of Education and Health Sciences at the University of New Mexico in the Department of Language, Literacy, and Socio-cultural Studies.
+Dr. Werito teaches courses in American Indian Education, Bilingual Education, and Educational Thought and Sociocultural Studies.
+Dr. Werito’s past and current research examines the experiences of Indigenous youth in education, identifying exemplary practices in the education of Indigenous youth, and using community engaged approaches in health research.
+His recent research projects examined community engaged research partnerships, community defined understandings of wellbeing, successful aging with a health research focus, and vaccine equity.

 Joshua Frank Cárdenas